 Writing a media pitch is as easy as stringing words together to create a sentence that makes sense.
 However, trying to get the attention of target media professionals is another story.
-While it takes a lot of time and effort to come up with compelling content to put into a media pitch, one aspect that is regularly overlooked or considered an afterthought is the subject line.
+While it takes a lot of time and effort to come up with compelling content to put into a media pitch, one aspect that is regularly overlook or consider an afterthought is the subject line.

 What is a media pitch?